 Why do so many among us hate women?
 The amount of harassment and violence we inflict on our American sisters is astounding.
 Millions of women are physically or sexually assaulted every year.

 The tremendous number of rapes perpetrated on female college students is one issue that has gained more attention as of late.
 A relatively well-known case is that of Emma Sulkowicz, a Columbia student that was raped by a classmate her sophomore year.
-But Columbia administration vetted out little to no punishment for the offenders in Emma and other female students' cases.
+But Columbia administration meted out little to no punishment for the offenders in Emma and other female students' cases.
 Leniency toward offenders is a common theme for college rape.

 What's sickening is that some of us (men) blame women for their own rape: "When a woman wears clothes like that, she's asking for it", "This is why women shouldn't get drunk at parties", "She shouldn't have gone to the party without bringing a friend".
 We say these things oblivious to how unjust it is that men can roam free wearing and drinking whatever they want while women must vigilantly prevent their own rapes.